Dr. Raymond J. Shaffer

 Topics may vary from semester to semester and will be announced with prerequisites and hours.
 May be repeated.

-A culmination of learning experiences necessary for accounting professionals.
-Strong emphasis will be placed upon the CPA/CMA exam experience.
-An integrative, team-based project will be required.
-Program level
+A culmination of learning experiences in the regulation area (federal taxation and business law) necessary for accounting professionals, with a strong emphasis placed upon the CPA (Certified Public Accountant) exam in the regulation areas.
+An integrative, practice-based project in federal tax and/or business law will be required.

 ACCT 6972 Audit Theory Review and Practice 2 s.h.